knejadfard/clement/README.md

 # Motivation
 It was a few years back when the library Boost.Beast was released, which builds on top of Boost.Asio to provide low-level facilities for writing networking libraries.
-With the C++ Networking TS in the works (still), and considering the fact that it is based on Boost.Asio, it felt completely natural to have a higher-level C++ library for writing clement and client applications.
-However, my search at the time did not show anything specific results.
-While there are some good C++ libraries out there for writing client/clement applications, none of them are built using Boost.Beast.
-This all led me to think about "What if I write one?" and here we are.
+With the C++ Networking TS in the works (still), and considering the fact that it is based on Boost.Asio, it felt completely natural to have a higher-level C++ library for writing server and client applications.
+However, my search at the time did not show any results.
+While there are some good C++ libraries out there for writing client/server applications, none of them are built using Boost.Beast.
+This led me to think about "What if I write one?" and here we are.

 # Dependencies